openvcash/vcash/README.md

 Windows also requires miniupnpc but can be disabled by the use of USE_UPNP=0.

-The easiest way to build for Ubunutu or similar Linux distributions is by using the (azure) script:
+The easiest way to build for Ubuntu or similar Linux distributions is by using the (azure) script:

 https://github.com/john-connor/azure-quickstart-templates/blob/master/vcash-on-ubuntu/build_vcash.sh From_Source